sondosaabed/Introduction-to-Tensorflow-lite/README.md

 ## Overview

 Learned how to deploy deep learning models on mobile and embedded devices with TensorFlow Lite.
-You'll get hands-on experience with the TensorFlow Lite framework as you deploy deep learning models on Android, iOS, and even an embedded Linux platform.
-By the end of this course, you'll have all the skills necessary to start deploying your own deep learning models into your apps.
+Got hands-on experience with the TensorFlow Lite framework as I deployed deep learning models on Android, iOS, and even an embedded Linux platform.
+By the end of this course, I had all the skills necessary to start deploying my own deep learning model into my apps.

 ### Syllabus